mguenther/quarkus-workshop-mutiny/ASSIGNMENT.md

 ## Task #2: More Mutiny

 Task 2 delves deeper into the things we will have to manage / know if we want to use Mutiny effectively.
-Again we have some Unit-Tests, this time in the file `MutinyAdvancesTest.java`.
+Again we have some Unit-Tests, this time in the file `MutinyAdvancedTest.java`.

 1. It is quite common that we have to use the result of a `Multi` or `Uni` as a signal to trigger some other non-blocking operation and merge those things.
 In this task you must create a Multi that ticks every second, then gets the result of the `dataUni` and merges the tick with the retrieved string to output the resulting string on the console.